 The product is only designed to be used by individuals with a BMI of 25 – 40.
 To avoid problems with Plenity absorbing other medications, make sure to follow the food intake recommendations.

-As of October 2020, Plenity is not available for residents of Florida and Virginia.
+Currently, Plenity is not available for residents of Florida and Virginia.

 How to Use Plenity

 According to the official website, users should take 3 Plenity capsules 20 minutes before lunch and dinner.
 Additionally, you should drink at least 16 ounces of water when consuming, so it actually works.